 Based on his hair now, we would assume the designer is following an on-going aftercare regime to maintain the results of his procedure.
 These programmes feature clinically-proven male hair loss treatments to prevent further shedding around the transplanted area.
-The pharmaceutical components, finasteride 1mg and minoxidil, which form the cornerstone of these plans are the same products that are generally recommended by hair restoration surgeons for men to use for at least six months ahead of undergoing the procedure.
+This approach is the same as that generally recommended by hair restoration surgeons for men to use for at least six months ahead of undergoing the procedure.
 This helps to prep the hair for surgery by stabilising hair fall and ensuring the hair is in the best possible condition to work with, though some men find they respond so well that they are pleased enough with their regrowth results to forego their transplant.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.